New border control procedures are being introduced for nationals from non-EU/non-Schengen countries.

 There is no cost for travellers when entering or leaving the EU under the EES.

-Once the system is fully in place across all Schengen countries, passport stamps will be phased out, as all entry and exit data will be logged automatically.
+With the system now fully in place across all Schengen countries, passport stamps were phased out, as all entry and exit data will be logged automatically.

 No. The EES and ETIAS are two different systems that will work alongside each other: